 What should you pack for an exhilarating adventure to the end of the world?
 Read on to find out!

 Putting together your essential packing list for Antarctica may seem to be an overwhelming task at first and can certainly take all the romance out of the anticipation of your soon-to-be ‘trip of a lifetime’.
-We’d love to tell you to ‘chill right out’ (pun totally intended): preparing for an adventure expedition to the ends of the world isn’t all that difficult, especially when you have a packing guru (that would be us) guiding you all the way to our southern frozen frontiers.
+We’d love to tell you to ‘chill right out’ (pun totally intended): preparing for an Antarctic adventure expedition isn’t all that difficult, especially when you have a packing guru (that would be us) guiding you all the way to our southern frozen frontiers.

 Before we divulge our essential Antarctica packing list, we’d love to share some insider info that we think you’ll find very useful.
 For, as they say, knowledge is half the packing-war won!

 Your #1 climate enemy in Antarctica is not the cold…it’s the wind – At the height of the Austral summer, Antarctica won’t be nearly as cold as you may imagine; at least, not the kind of eyeball-freezing-cold you’re probably dreading.
 If you’ve ever spent a white winter in Europe or a week skiing in Thredbo in July or hey, maybe you live in Canada, you will inarguably have experienced colder temps.
 Low temps aren’t really an issue if you’re properly dressed (more on what to wear below) yet freezing winds can undo all the good layering if you allow for too much skin exposure.
 Your #1 priority when exploring Antarctica is to be protected from the wind, first and foremost.